 221 Bentley Annex

 Dr. Burton spent several years as a political professional in Washington.
-He worked in the office of Vice President Al Gore (1993-98) as Special Assistant to the Chief of Staff and Assistant Political Director, advising the Vice President and senior White House staff and assisting in the coordination of vice presidential travel.
-Prior to the White House, Dr. Burton worked in the office of Congressman Paul E. Kanjorski (1991-93) and the Congressional Research Service (1991).
+He worked in the office of Vice President Al Gore as special assistant to the chief of staff and assistant political director.
+Prior to the White House, Dr. Burton worked in the office of Congressman Paul E. Kanjorski and the Congressional Research Service.

 He received his A.B.
 (1986) and M.A.
 (1988) from Ohio University, and his Ph.D.
 (1995) from the State University of New York at Albany.

 - Campaign Craft: The Strategies, Tactics, and Art of Political Campaign Management, 4th ed, with W.J.
 Miller and D.M.
 Shea (2015).

 - Voter Targeting: Learning to Send the Right Message to the Right Voter, with T. Miracle, in Handbook of Political Marketing in the United States (2014).